jlabeit/parallel-divsufsort/README.md

 uint8_t divsufsort(const uint8_t *T, int64_t *SA, int64_t n);
 ```

-To use the library include the header `divsufsort.h`, link against the library `divsufsort`.
+To use the library include the header `divsufsort.h`, link against the library `divsufsort` and `libprange`.